Dr Glen Anderson

 Dr. Anderson completed his Bachelor of Arts (Honours) and Bachelor of Arts/Bachelor of Laws (Honours) (Macq) in 2003 and 2005 respectively and was immediately awarded the Division of Law 30th Anniversary Law Scholarship, Macquarie University, to undertake a PhD.
 After graduating with his doctorate in 2009 he worked as an Associate Lecturer in Law at Macquarie University before being appointed in 2010 as a Lecturer in Law at the University of Newcastle.

-Dr. Anderson completed his Bachelor of Arts (Honours) research thesis, The Superpowers and Angola: An Analysis of United States and Soviet Involvement in the Angolan War, in 2003.
-This was followed by his Bachelor of Arts/Bachelor of Laws (Honours) research thesis, The Legality of Secession in International Law: An Analysis of United Nations Instruments and State Practice in 2005 for which he was awarded the John Peden Memorial Prize for Best Legal Research Project.
-He was awarded his PhD in law in 2009 for his doctoral thesis, The Legality of Unilateral Non-Colonial Secession in International Law.
+Dr. Anderson in 2003 completed his Bachelor of Arts (Honours) research thesis, The Superpowers and Angola: An Analysis of United States and Soviet Involvement in the Angolan War.
+This was followed in 2005 by his Bachelor of Arts/Bachelor of Laws (Honours) research thesis, The Legality of Secession in International Law: An Analysis of United Nations Instruments and State Practice for which he was awarded the John Peden Memorial Prize for Best Legal Research Project.
+In 2009 he was awarded his PhD in law for his doctoral thesis, The Legality of Unilateral Non-Colonial Secession in International Law.

-Dr. Anderson also has two sole authored book projects with Oxford University Press, arguably the world’s most prestigious publisher (approximately 400,000 words/600+ pp. each).
+Dr. Anderson also has two sole authored book projects with Oxford University Press, arguably the world’s most prestigious publisher (approximately 500,000 words/700+ pp. each).

-Dr. Anderson has taught into a wide variety of university subjects – no fewer than twenty-three (23).
+Dr. Anderson has taught into a wide variety of university subjects – no fewer than twenty-four (24).

 During his time at Macquarie he was invited to present lectures on aspects of the Australian constitution, international law and secessionism.
 He also taught postgraduate International Law, undergraduate Australian and International Politics, Political Theory and various undergraduate law courses such as Jurisprudence, Foundations of Law, Company Law, Property Law and Equity and Trusts.

-Whilst at Newcastle, he has been responsible for solely convening and designing core aspects of the law syllabus at the undergraduate and juris doctorate level:
+Whilst at Newcastle, he has been responsible for solely convening core and non-core aspects of the law syllabus at the undergraduate and juris doctorate (JD) level:

-Dr. Anderson has developed high quality graphically organized, colour coded slides to facilitate student learning in challenging core areas of the law curriculum.
+Dr. Anderson has developed high quality graphically organized, colour coded and image-laced slides to stimulate eidetic memory and facilitate student learning in challenging core areas of the law curriculum.
 He has also authored detailed learning materials.
 These multifarious resources form the foundation for a high end virtual presence and blended learning.

 His courses are suitable for internal and external (fully online) methods of delivery.